Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/07_process.md

     Add new process named `CONVERTTOUPPER` that will take an input text file, convert all of the lowercase letters in the text file to uppercase letters, and save a new text file that contains the translated letters.

+    The `CONVERTOTUPPER` process should be defined inbetween your `SAYHELLO` process and `workflow` scope.

+    Hints have been provided to aid you in writing the process.
+We recommend following the order of the hints, first defining the `script` block, followed by the `output` and `input`.

     ???Tip "Hint: `script:`"

         The script might look something like this: